 If you’ve been in a motorcycle accident, you may have some questions.
-Mike Schafer, "The Lawyer That Wrote The Book", and The Schafer Law Office has the answers!
+Mike Schafer, "The Lawyer Who Wrote The Book", and the attorneys at The Schafer Law Office have the answers!

 If you’ve been injured in a motorcycle wreck, if you’re able, call 9-1-1 to report the accident.
 Police will come to the accident scene and file an accident report.
 While you’re waiting for the police, try and gather as much information from the accident scene as possible.
 Get the other party’s name, phone number, address, license plate number and make and model of their car.
 Also, take pictures of the accident scene, damage to your motorcycle, other vehicles involved, license plate numbers, and people involved in the accident.
 Only gather information and take pictures if you are able and it is safe to do so.
 Do NOT put your life at risk.

 After the police have filed their report, please go to a doctor as soon as you can.
 That way, you can get treated for your injuries.
 If you feel that legal action is necessary, you should consult with a personal injury attorney.
 They will help you gather any evidence that will help your case.
 They will also make sure that the evidence isn’t destroyed.